marvin-j97/skriva/README.md

 const logger = createLogger({
   levels: logLevels,
-  // Setting to 'info' will print error, warn, info in this case
+  // Setting to 'info' will print everything up to info (error, warn, info in this case)
   logLevel: "info",
   /* ... */
 });